tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/use-cases/process-image.md

 What must be true upon successful completion of the use case.

 * Object is recognized.
-* ChatGPT describes the object closely in text.
+* Image is processed and ChatGPT describes the image closely in text.
 * There is a text-to-speech function that reads out the description.